knoxville-utilities-board/OpenMTR.github.io_2018/readme.md

 #### Getting Started
 1. After installing ruby you will need to add an entry to your system path.
     1. Search for "environment variables" in the start menu search bar, or alternatively navigate to the control panel, select **system**, then **advanced system settings**, and navigate to the **advanced** tab.
-    2. In **environment variables** there are two lists of variables: the top list is for only the active user, and the bottom is for everyone user on the machine.
+    2. In **environment variables** there are two lists of variables: the top list is for only the active user, and the bottom is for every user on the machine.
 Find the **Path** variable in whichever is more appropriate and select **edit**
     3. Select **new** and enter ruby's bin folder, by default `C:\Ruby24-x64\bin`
 2. Open the command prompt
 3. If you didn't already run `ridk install` through the ruby installer you will need to do so yourself and install all three options presented.
 When that is done use `Ctrl^C` to get back out to the command prompt.